 Clockwise moves will always increase the motor position register reported back to the host.
-Some of the moves, such as the Jog Move, have a positive and negative command.
-A positive command, such as the +Jog Move command, will result in a clockwise rotation of the shaft.
+Some of the moves, such as the Jog Move, have a clockwise and counter-clockwise command.
+A counter-clockwise command, such as the CCW Jog Move command, will result in a decrease in motor position.